Braesemann/FounderPersonalities/README.md

       - Industry of the startup
       - Personality percentile scores
       - Whether or not the startup was successful (“success”)

-  - Founders_Cofounders_Twitter_Personality_Matrix_Anon_diff
-    - Contains founders (anonymised "User”) and their personality percentile scores
-  - Data (no figures)
+  - AdditionalData (no figures)
-    - personalities_noInd
     - An extensive dataset on different startups.
 Contains:
       - Different startups (“V1”)
       - Whether they are older than 6 years old (“olderthansix”)
       - Country the startup is in (“org_country”)